 The Endowment’s three existing awards for excellence in cultural and educational diplomacy, in partnership with the State Department’s Bureau of Educational and Cultural Affairs, are limited to active-duty Department staff.
 The Roth Endowment’s new Emeritus Award fills a longstanding need to recognize individuals outside US government service.
-The first award was presented on August 6, 2018.

 The Emeritus Award recognizes lifetime contributions to deepening international educational and cultural exchanges, honoring US and foreign awardees from among retired diplomats and others serving this goal.
 The selection panel forefronts individuals it deems to have fostered international cultural dialogue, including but not restricted to those with a background in government, universities, US non-profits and international NGOs.
 It is guided by the attributes exemplified by Lois Roth: deep humanity, wisdom and generosity of spirit, as well as skill, ingenuity, cross-cultural insight, commitment to excellence and mentoring, and a conceptual grasp of the numerous interlinked components affecting education, culture and personal exchanges.